igorseabra4/IndustrialPark/readme.md

 **Industrial Park** is an archive viewer and editor for the following Heavy Iron Studios games:

-* Spongebob Squarepants: Battle For Bikini Bottom
+* SpongeBob SquarePants: Battle For Bikini Bottom
-* The Spongebob Squarepants Movie Game
+* The SpongeBob SquarePants Movie Game
 * Scooby-Doo: Night of 100 Frights
 * The Incredibles
 * The Incredibles: Rise of the Underminer